redhat-developer/odo/docs/website/docs/command-reference/init.md

 The `--starter` flag indicates the name of the starter project (as referenced in the selected devfile), that you want to use to start your development.
 To see the available starter projects for devfile stacks in the official devfile registry use its [web interface](https://registry.devfile.io/viewer) to view its content.

 The required `--name` flag indicates how the component initialized by this command should be named.
+The name must follow the [Kubernetes naming convention](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and not be all-numeric.

 ## Examples